-Because significant and unreasonable effects from seawater intrusion are not present in the Basin and are not likely to occur, SMCs were not set for Seawater Intrusion.
+Because significant and unreasonable effects from seawater intrusion are not present in the Basin and are not likely to occur, SMCs were not set for the Seawater Intrusion Sustainability Indicator.
 The Seawater Intrusion Sustainability Indicator is therefore not discussed herein.